Market Leadership

 Leadership summary

 Participation is mixed.
-Neither side currently holds a decisive participation edge.
+Leaders currently hold the participation edge.
 The signal structure is clearly defined.
 Cross-sectional separation is strong.

 Leadership Concentration